Inflation: View post-2000 to present

 The important role of rational expectations is recognized by the emphasis on credibility on the part of central banks and other policy-makers.
-The monetarist assertion that monetary policy alone could successfully control inflation formed part of the new consensus which recognized that both monetary and fiscal policy are important tools for influencing aggregate demand.
-Indeed, monetary policy is under normal circumstances considered to be the preferable instrument to contain inflation.
+The monetarist assertion that monetary policy alone could successfully control inflation formed part of the new consensus which recognized that both monetary and fiscal policy are important tools for influencing aggregate demand.Indeed, monetary policy is under normal circumstances considered to be the preferable instrument to contain inflation.
 At the same time, most central banks have abandoned trying to target money growth as originally advocated by the monetarists.
-Instead, most central banks in developed countries focus on adjusting interest rates to achieve an explicit inflation target.
-The reason for central bank reluctance in following money growth targets is that the money stock measures that central banks can control tightly, e.g. the monetary base, are not very closely linked to aggregate demand, whereas conversely money supply measures like M2, which are in some cases more closely correlated with aggregate demand, are difficult to control for the central bank.
+Instead, most central banks in developed countries focus on adjusting interest rates to achieve an explicit inflation target.The reason for central bank reluctance in following money growth targets is that the money stock measures that central banks can control tightly, e.g. the monetary base, are not very closely linked to aggregate demand, whereas conversely money supply measures like M2, which are in some cases more closely correlated with aggregate demand, are difficult to control for the central bank.
 Also, in many countries the relationship between aggregate demand and all money stock measures have broken down in recent decades, weakening further the case for monetary policy rules focusing on the money supply.

 However, while more disputed in the 1970s, surveys of members of the American Economic Association (AEA) since the 1990s have shown that most professional American economists generally agree with the statement "Inflation is caused primarily by too much growth in the money supply", while the same surveys have shown a lack of consensus by AEA members since the 1990s that "In the short run, a reduction in unemployment causes the rate of inflation to increase" has developed despite more agreement with the statement in the 1970s.

 Housing shortages, immigration and climate change have been cited as significant drivers of inflation in the 21st century.

+Climate change

+Through its influence on food production and supply chains, climate change has been found to contribute to inflation, a phenomenon that is increasingly being referred to as "climateflation".
+The phrase, which was first used by Isabel Schnabel of the European Central Bank, refers to price rises that are directly caused by climate-related disruptions such intense heat, droughts, and floods that have an impact on agricultural productivity.
+One noteworthy instance happened in 2022–2023.
+Researchers calculated that climate-driven heat increases in Europe—averaging 1.25°C above baseline, with peaks of up to 5.7°C in some regions—contributed to an increase in European food prices of about 0.7%, which in turn added about 0.3% to overall inflation.
+This impact exacerbated inflationary pressures already present as a result of the COVID-19 rebound and the shock to oil prices that followed Russia's invasion of Ukraine.
+According to the same study, warming predicted by 2035 could increase these effects by 30–50%.